 Near Cascade Locks in Multnomah County, Oregon — The American West (Northwest)

 Location.
-45° 35.378′ N, 122° 4.516′ W. Marker is near Cascade Locks, Oregon, in Multnomah County.
+45° 35.377′ N, 122° 4.517′ W. Marker is near Cascade Locks, Oregon, in Multnomah County.
 Marker is on Historic Columbia River Highway (U.S. 30) 1.8 miles west of Interstate 84, on the left when traveling west.
 Touch for map.
-Marker is located near the west portal of the subject tunnel, along the Oneonta Gorge Trail, at the east end of the Oneonta Gorge Creek Bridge.
+Marker is located near the west portal of the Oneonta Tunnel, along the Oneonta Gorge Trail, at the east end of the Oneonta Gorge Creek Bridge.
 Marker is in this post office area: Cascade Locks OR 97014, United States of America.

 Other nearby markers.
 At least 8 other markers are within 8 miles of this marker, measured as the crow flies.
-Oneonta Gorge (here, next to this marker); Simon Benson (approx. 2.2 miles away); Welcome to Multnomah Falls (approx. 2.2 miles away); Discover Wahkeena Falls (approx. 2.7 miles away); Beacon Rock (approx. 3.8 miles away in Washington); a different marker also named Beacon Rock (approx. 6.4 miles away); Sturgeon Habitat (approx. 6.6 miles away); Bradford Island Fishway (approx. 7.3 miles away).
+Oneonta Tunnel (here, next to this marker); Simon Benson (approx. 2.2 miles away); Welcome to Multnomah Falls (approx. 2.2 miles away); Discover Wahkeena Falls (approx. 2.7 miles away); Beacon Rock Beacon Rock (approx. 6.4 miles away); Sturgeon Habitat (approx. 6.6 miles away); Bradford Island Fishway (approx. 7.3 miles away).
 Touch for a list and map of all markers in Cascade Locks.

 Related markers.
 Click here for a list of markers that are related to this marker.

-Categories. • Bridges & Viaducts • Man-Made Features • Railroads & Streetcars • Roads & Vehicles •
+Categories. • Environment • Man-Made Features • Roads & Vehicles •

 Credits.
-This page was last revised on April 24, 2018.
+This page was last revised on January 12, 2018.
 This page originally submitted on January 4, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-This page has been viewed 105 times since then.
-Photos: 1, 2, 3, 4, 5, 6. submitted on January 4, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-7. submitted on January 17, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
-8, 9, 10. submitted on April 20, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Bill Pfingsten was the editor who published this page.
+This page has been viewed 94 times since then and 3 times this year.
+Photos: 1. submitted on January 4, 2018, by Cosmos Mariner of Cape Canaveral, Florida.
+2, 3, 4. submitted on January 5, 2018, by Cosmos Mariner of Cape Canaveral, Florida. • Bill Pfingsten was the editor who published this page.